 Hey there,

-When I was growing up, we never put our Christmas decorations up until after Dec.
-13th.
-I recall this so clearly because that’s my birthday.
-We always waited until after then to get our live tree, put our lights on our house, and hang our stockings with care.
+When I was growing up, our Christmas decorations never appeared before December 13th.
+I remember the date so vividly because it’s my birthday.
+Only after that day would we pick out our live tree, string lights on the house, and hang our stockings.

-I’ll be the first to admit I haven’t treated Advent this way in the past.
-But it’s never too late to change!
+I’ll be the first to admit I haven’t approached Advent that way before.
+But it’s never too late to begin again.

 Keep Believing-